muggy8/improbable/from-me-to-me/RQh4AQQW.md

 Sure, one of her own sisters was killed.

-But honestly speaking, Melody wasn't that important in the party anyways and death was so close to everyone at this point that it is practically everyone's room mate.
+But honestly speaking, Melody wasn't that important in the party anyways and death is just a part of life.

 Eat or be eaten as they say.

 The raider weren't even trying to attack the elven territories and the loss of Melody, while tragic, wasn't really that big of a deal in the grand scheme of things.

-Melody was just unlucky, at the wrong place at the wrong time.
+Melody was just unlucky, at the wrong place at the wrong time as they say.

-Still, something within Amanda just couldn't let go.
+Still, something within Amanda just couldn't let it go.

 But all that changed when Amanda returned to her party that night.

 Amanda knew that the rest of her party would be watching the event from afar and she had conflicted feelings as she went home.

-Amanda had initially wanted to consult with the party about this but what she heard from the party looking on from affar was completely different from what she remembered.
+Amanda had initially wanted to consult with the party about this but what she heard from the party looking on from afar was completely different from what she remembered.

 How did this happen?

 Amanda was right there, but her memory was completely different from what the other saw and remembers.

-How is that possiable?
+How is that possible?

-Appearently, people where falling asleep left and right at one point and Phanna woke up almost immediately after everyone fell asleep.
+Apparently, people where falling asleep left and right at one point and Phanna woke up almost immediately after everyone fell asleep.

 Amanda didn't understand why or how but the conclusion of the group was that this was the work of Phanna.

-Phanna had been a strange entity since tht beginning and did many strange and unexplainable things including reproducing the effects of the ability Quicken without using it and supposidly, surving a lethal kick to the neck without any damage.
+Phanna had been a strange entity since the beginning and did many strange and unexplainable things including reproducing the effects of the ability Quicken without using it and supposedly, surviving a lethal kick to the neck without showing signs of having taken any damage.

-If that was true, then re-writing memories wouldn't be that much of a streach.
+If that was true, then re-writing memories wouldn't be that much of a stretch.

 So why did Phanna bother doing that?

-This question bothered the party as the days went on, but as the days continued, something else became appearent: Melody's mischief was something the party needed in a strange way.
+This question bothered the party as the days went on, but as the days continued, something else became apparent: Melody's mischief was something the party needed in a strange way.

 Without Melody around, things went smoothly, too smoothly, it was as if each new day was just a repeat of the previous.

-At first, everyone was happy to have an easy time with everything and a stable easy life.
+At first, everyone was happy to have an easy time with a new stable easy life.

 But as the days continued one by one, something started feeling wrong.